ElAbdulRezak/Windows-Tweaks-And-Optimization/README.md

 📌This project has been created for the user to run the operating system with the best performance and security.

-🖱️ If you want to run the operating system with better performance, all we have to do is download and run the file.

 🧰The construction phase of this project consists of 2 months and many false attempts.

 💊Optimization files are open source and do not contain any bad code or viruses.
 This is a totally user-friendly project.